 - Catch Dinner during an afternoon fishing trip on the Kenai River

-- Search for gray whales on a whale watching cruise(mid-March to mid-May)
+- Search for gray whales on a whale-watching cruise (mid-March to mid-May)

 Or head to the Kenai Fjords National Park for a ranger-guided tour or a short afternoon hike.
 See below for ideas and hiking options, such as the Glacier Overlook Trail of Exit Glacier.
-The Kenai Peninsula is one of the most beautiful places in Alaska, so you won't be disappointed, whatever you do.
+The Kenai Peninsula is one of the most beautiful places in Alaska, so you won't be disappointed whatever you do.

 Where to stay in Seward

 Several accommodations in Seward are available.
 You can also overnight in Kenai Fjords in one of the three public cabins.
-Some people love Seward; others can leave it fast enough due to the regular visits of cruise ships that come to shore.
+Some people love Seward; others can leave it fast enough due to the regular cruise ships that come to shore.
 Everyone has different expectations, so it's hard to say in advance.
 We did not spend a night in Seward as our main itinerary took us further down Kenai.

 Day 6: Kenai Fjords National Park

 The Kenai Fjords National Park is famous for the massive Harding Ice Field from which about 40 glaciers emerge.
 One of the most popular is Exit Glacier, which can be accessed from the north of Seward.
-Drive up to Exit Glacier to admire the glacier up close, or even go on one of the nearby hiking trail, including the Glacier Overlook Trail.
+Drive up to Exit Glacier to admire the glacier up close, or even go on one of the nearby hiking trails, including the Glacier Overlook Trail.

 Explore the Kenai Fjords National Park:

-- Board one of the boat tours that cruise along the waters around Kenai Fjords and Resurrection Bay, and spot sea lions, whales, and seals.
+- Board one of the boat tours that cruise along the waters around Kenai Fjords and Resurrection Bay and spot sea lions, whales, and seals.

 - Kayak the Kenai Fjords, though the icy and the changing conditions make it more recommended for experienced kayakers.

-- Go on one of the ranger-guided programs
+- Go on one of the ranger-guided programs.

 - Glacier hike: Besides the moderate Glacier Overlook Trail, another more strenuous and challenging trail is the Harding Icefield Trail, which takes at least 6 to 8 hours.
 Click here to book a guided hiking tour to the Harding Icefield.

-- Take a flightseeing tour to admire the mountains and glaciers from high up
+- Take a flightseeing tour to admire the mountains and glaciers from high up.

 - Seward Wilderness Hiking